The Neustrowski-Watembach Family

 Albert Watemburg, aged 13, could be trusted to travel the 15 kilometres from Marshland to Yaldhurst, where he finished off his final school term in November 1915, but his younger brothers transferred to Marshlands School on 22 September, confirming Ray’s belief that Martha organised the family in conjunction with school terms.

-Martha eventually moved in with her cousin, Martha Szymanska (née Dodunska) and her husband, Albert, living in Marshland.
+Martha eventually moved in with her cousin, Martha Szymanska (née Dodunska) and her husband, Albert, in Marshland.
 This explains the younger boys’ move to Marshlands School and Albert named as their guardian on their school admittance forms.

-(Ray remembers stories of how his Aunt Vera created excitement in the family when she worked as a telephone-exchange operator at Wigram Air Force base.
-Sir Charles Kingsford-Smith, after making the first trans-Tasman flight from Sydney to Christchurch in September 1928, took her up in his aeroplane.)
+Ray remembers stories of how his Aunt Vera created excitement in the family when she worked as a telephone-exchange operator at Wigram Air Force base.
+Sir Charles Kingsford-Smith, after making the first trans-Tasman flight from Sydney to Christchurch in September 1928, took her up in his aeroplane.

 Annie Watemburg Kavanagh with her husband Jack (John) and children, Margaret Catherine and John junior.
-The young man about to leave with the New Zealand Expeditionary Force in World War I is Ivan Antunovic, a friend of the family, who married Annie’s niece Beatrice Watemburg in 1919.
-(See Mary le Vavaseur's story of her wedding in the marshlands section of this page.)
+The young man about to leave with the New Zealand Expeditionary Force is Ivan Antunovic, a friend of the family, who married Annie’s niece Beatrice Watemburg in 1919.
+(Ivan and Beatrice appear in the 1940 family photograph earlier in this story.)

 Nearby Eltham’s “Axemen’s Carnival” was in its fifth year in 1905.
-According to an advertisement in the taranaki herald on 16 November, the Axemen’s Cup offered a prize of £140.
-Of the three New Zealand championships and attractive prize money.
+An advertisement in the taranaki herald on 16 November, offered three New Zealand championships and attractive prize money.

 “He set up the camera so that he would have a panoramic view of his neighbours taking part.
 There was great-uncle’s block on the ground and the Englishman who was declared the winner was still chopping.
 Voltzke went to the judges with his incriminating evidence.
 Joe apparently said, ‘What am I going to do with a silver trophy standing on my shelf when I’m out chopping trees most of the day?
 I’ll take the money,’ the equivalent of about seven weeks’ wages.
 So he took the purse and the Englishman had the honours.”

 Martha bought a two-roomed house near the beach and ford that used to cross the Waitara river.
 The core of the building was a former butcher shop that used to supply meat for the British military during the Taranaki Wars.

-“They were slaughtering stolen Maori cattle to feed their troops in what became her living room.
+“They slaughtered stolen Māori cattle to feed their troops in what became her living room.
 Mr Kibby, who owned the furniture shop, wanted to build a house on the section so he put the [butcher’s] room on rollers and moved it next door.
 Somebody added another room on the end, a veranda along the front and a stained-glass front door.
 Some years later my father and his brothers built two large bedrooms on the front and a short passage.”

-“The whistle would blow for the men to go to work and start but they sent a runner to get my father, uncle Alf, and some other small boys who then had the job of pushing these carts onto the wharf.
-A man would unload them onto the lighter, they would push them back up to the freezer door and this would go on while the home boat waited to be loaded.
+“The whistle would blow for the men to go to work.
+They sent a runner to get my father, my uncle Alf, and some other small boys who then had the job of pushing carts of frozen sheep and lamb carcasses—wrapped in stockingnet—onto the wharf.
+A man would unload them onto the lighter, the boys would push them back up to the freezer door and this would go on until the refrigerated boat was loaded.
 They used to get a tiny amount of money, and I don’t know whether they got any free or cheap meat, but the boy who used to round up Dad and the other lads told me in his old age that Dad was one of those he came to get.
 I don’t think too much schooling was done.”